-- Larpool Playing Field – owned by SBC, who wish to use it as a cemetery extension, despite the fact that it fails the conditions of such a usage.
+- Larpool Playing Field – owned by NYC, who wish to use it as a cemetery extension, despite the fact that it fails the conditions of such a usage.

 - attract people to the location, so have a pleasant design and be easily accessible from residential areas

 - convince people to spend time here, so things such as the cafe, plenty of seating, as well as attractions.

 This section incorporates the existing Larpool playing field, together with the adjoining field.
 Amongst the components on this site, it will have a sports field, car park, as well as an access shared path for walking / cycling overcoming the dangerous road that is Larpool Lane.
 Having something like a large kids adventure playground would provide a great space for kids to enjoy themselves.